-Meeting Title: Trust Board Date: 27 February 2020 Agenda No 2.3 Report Title: Cardiac Surgery Update Lead Director Richard Jennings, Chief Medical Officer Report Author(s): Steve Livesey, Associate Medica Cardiac Surgery Care Group Lea ery & Presented for: (1) Assurance and (2) Informatio n Executive Summary The External Mortality Revie The Trust continues to command other regional and local safety of the service and the The Trust is engaging with the Steering Group.
-This group 14 February 2020.
-The Trust is also a part of the Leads Group meeting, facilit South London Cardiac Netw Safety update: an update or provided. steps being taken to improve 2018) and the findings of the 8). d (30 January 2020) the following gle Item Quality Surveillance d 24 February 2020; no new og. w Panel report is awaited. municate regularly with NHSE stakeholders to provide assure improvements being made.
-The South London Cardiac Surveillance are south London Cardiac Surveillance are South London Cardiac Surveillance Surveillance South London Cardiac Surveillance Surveillance South London Cardiac Surveillance Surve the service independent wing key Group quality concerns /I and the CQC trance on the gery Network and last met on the gery Clinical ager for the omplications is Recommendation: The Board is asked to note the updand on-going actions. lated information on safety as surance Supports Trust Strategic Objective: Treat the patient, treat the p Right care, right place, right Champion Team St George time CQC Theme: Safe, Well Led
+Meeting Title: Trust Board Date: 27 February 2020 Agenda No 2.3 Report Title: Cardiac Surgery Update Lead Director Richard Jennings, Chief Medical Officer Report Author(s): Steve Livesey, Associate Medical Director for Cardiac Surgery & Cardiac Surgery Care Group Lead Presented for: (1) Assurance and (2) Information Executive Summary (1) Assurance and (2) Information This paper provides assurance on the quality and safety of the Cardiac Surgery Service, and the on-going steps being taken to improve the service following the NICOR safety alerts (2018) and the findings of the independent review (Professor Bewick, July 2018).
+Since the last update to Trust Board (30 January 2020) the following key developments have taken place: The most recent NHSE/I Single Item Quality Surveillance Group Meetings were held on 6 and 24 February 2020; no new quality concerns were raised at either meeting.
+The External Mortality Review Panel report is awaited.
+The Trust continues to communicate regularly with NHSE/I and the CQC and other regional and local stakeholders to provide assurance on the safety of the service and the improvements being made.
+The Trust is engaging with the South London Cardiac Surgery Network Steering Group.
+This group meets on a monthly basis and last met on 14 February 2020.
+The Trust is also a part of the South London Cardiac Surgery Clinical Leads Group meeting, facilitated by the Programme Manager for the South London Cardiac Network.
+Safety update: an update on post-operative deaths and complications is provided.
+Recommendation: The Board is asked to note the updated information on safety assurance and on-going actions.
+Supports Trust Strategic Objective: Treat the patient, treat the person Right care, right place, right time Champion Team St George's CQC Theme: Safe, Well Led

+Single Oversight Framework Quality of Care, Leadership and Improvement Capability

+Theme:

+Implications

-Single Oversight Framework Theme: Quality of Care, Leadership and Improve ment Capability Implications Risk: As set out in the paper Legal/Regulatory: The paper details the Trust's engagement with re egulators on this s issue.
-Equality and Diversity: N/A Previously Trust Executive Committee Date 19.02.2020 Considered by: Quality and Safety Committee 25.02.2020 Appendices: None
+Risk: As set out in the paper

+Legal/Regulatory: The paper details the Trust's engagement with regulators on this issue.

+Equality and Diversity: N/A

+Previously Trust Executive Committee Date 19.02.2020

+Considered by: Quality and Safety Committee 25.02.2020

+Appendices: None